-Steve Bickham has completed three seasons as the Head Coach of Men's Tennis at Pomona-Pitzer, and has quickly lifted the program to new heights.
+Steve Bickham has completed five seasons as the Head Coach of Men's Tennis at Pomona-Pitzer, and has quickly lifted the program to new heights.

 In 2016, the Sagehens ended the year with a 16-9 overal record.
 Pomona-Pitzer finished as the No. 9 team in Division III and held as high as the No. 4 spot during the regular season.
 The Sagehens also added two more All-Americans to their list as Spencer Simonides and Graham Maassen earned All-American honors in doubles.

 In 2015, the Sagehens finished the season with a 26-7 record while climbing as high as No. 3 in the national rankings, earning Bickham the Intercollegiate Tennis Association (ITA) West Region Coach of the Year Award.
 Of the 26 wins, 16 came against teams that were nationally ranked, eight of which were in the top 15, including a 6-3 win over No. 1 Amherst and a 5-4 win over No. 3 Middlebury.
 Pomona-Pitzer defeated four of the eight teams that qualified for the NCAA Quarterfinals (Amherst, Middlebury, Trinity and Chicago).

 In his first year at the helm, Bickham guided the Sagehens to a 17-8 record, a No. 10 national ranking, and a runner-up finish in the NCAA West Regionals, after Pomona-Pitzer had finished with an 11-14 record and missed the postseason the year before he arrived.
 In addition to his success on the court, Bickham earned the 2014 Sectional Community Outreach Award for Southern California from the United States Tennis Association (USTA) and ITA in his first season with the Sagehens.